TexAgg/urlopen/README.md

 # urlopen

-An application for opening Windows URL files on Ubuntu.
+An application for opening Windows Internet Shortcut files (`.url`) on Ubuntu.

 ## Installation
 First, clone or download the repository to any directory.